L(3,2,1)-labelings of three classes of 4-valent circulants: Circulants

-\begin{proof} For $n\leq 48$, the statement follows from Table \ref{table_1_3}.
+\begin{proof} For $18\leq n\leq 48$, the statement follows from Table \ref{table_1_3}.
+The relevant patterns are presented in Appendix.
 Hence we assume that $n\geq 50$.
 By the Sylvester's theorem (Theorem \ref{sylvester}), for every $n\geq 24$, there are nonnegative integers $k',\ell'$ such that $n=5k'+7\ell'$.
 Therefore, for every even integer $n\geq 48$, there are nonnegative integers $k,\ell$ such that $n=10k+14\ell$.
-We use the two patterns presented in Proposition \ref{prop C13 upper}.
-We define a labeling $f$ of the vertices of $G$ in such a way that we copy the pattern of length $10$ $k$-times on vertices $u_1,u_2,\dots, \, u_{10k}$ and then we copy the pattern of length $14$ $\ell$-times on vertices $u_{10k+1}, u_{10k+2}, \dots, \, u_n$.
+We use two patterns presented in Proposition \ref{prop C13 upper} - pattern $P_1=(0,3,6,9,12,1,4,7,10,13)$ and pattern $P_2=(0,3,6,9,12,1,4,7,10,13,2,5,8,11)$.
+We define a labeling $f$ of the vertices of $G$ in such a way that we copy pattern $P_1$ $k$ times on vertices $u_1,u_2,\dots, \, u_{10k}$ and then we copy pattern $P_2$ $\ell$ times on vertices $u_{10k+1}, u_{10k+2}, \dots, \, u_n$.
 From Proposition \ref{prop C13 upper}, there is no collision in the defined labeling between any pair of vertices from $u_1,u_2,\dots, \, u_{10k}$ and any pair of vertices from $u_{10k+1}, u_{10k+2}, \dots, \, u_n$.
-It remains to show that the patterns for trivial circulants $C_{10}(\{1,3,7,9\})$ and $C_{14}(\{1,3,11,13\})$ can be combined into a feasible labeling of $G$.
+It remains to show that the patterns for trivial circulants $C_{10}(1,3)$ and $C_{14}(1,3)$ can be combined into a feasible labeling of $G$.
 It suffices to show that there is no collision between two consecutive patterns of distinct lengths.
 We have the following sequences of labels (in the first line, the pattern of length $10$ is followed by the pattern of length $14$; in the second line, the patterns are switched).
 Note that the symbol $\vert$ means the border between the patterns.

 Obviously, the pattern of length $10$ is a subsequence of the pattern of length $14$, therefore we infer that there is no collision in the labeling $f$, and hence $f$ is an $L(3,2,1)$-labeling of $G$. \end{proof}